ogait001/academic-profile/_posts/2026-05-12-on-happiness.md

 Theological identifications, particularly the framework of *beatitudo* drawn from Aquinas, are used in their established sense within Catholic theology.

 One terminological note: the self, as used throughout, refers to the soul and will in the Catholic philosophical tradition.
-A full ontological account is developed in *The Am That Remains* (Gaitan, 2026) and assumed here without re-argument.
+A full ontological account is developed in [*The Am That Remains: A Critique of Descartes and a Metaphysics of the Soul*](https://oscargaitan.org/ontology/philosophy-of-time/catholic-theology/2026/04/20/the-am-that-remains.html) (Gaitan, 2026) and assumed here without re-argument.

 ---